 Much of the technology and many therapies in pediatric critical care have evolved without adequate study or have been adopted uncritically from adult, neonatal, or anesthetic practice.
 As a result, the risks and benefits of much of intensive care practice remain largely unknown.
 Research is needed to make optimal decisions regarding effective critical care practices.
 Rigorous use of appropriate scientific methodology, deployed across a network structure, achieves the numbers of patients required to provide answers more rapidly than individual sites acting alone.

-The goal of the network is to develop an infrastructure to pursue well-designed collaborative clinical trials and meaningful descriptive studies in pediatric critical care medicine.
+The network’s goal is to develop an infrastructure to pursue well-designed collaborative clinical trials and meaningful descriptive studies in pediatric critical care medicine.
 The network seeks to reduce morbidity and mortality in pediatric critical illness and injury, and to provide a framework for the development of the scientific basis of pediatric critical care practice.

 Data from CPCCRN studies constitute an important scientific resource, and public use datasets are available to qualified researchers.
 Learn more about the CPCCRN Public Use Datasets .